 Course registration should be done with guidance from your research advisor if you have one.
 Otherwise, course registration should be based on the area of interest and the Degree Program Requirements.
-The recommended course load for a non-thesis master's student in their first semester is four.
 International graduate students should register for a minimum of 9 credits to remain the full-time student status.
 More information on how to register for courses can be found on the Registration Portal.
 Students are expected to make continuous progress toward their degrees and, therefore, to be enrolled for graduate credits each semester during the academic year until requirements are completed.
 Only the courses satisfying the degree program requirements will be listed in the GS2 Plan of Study form for approval.